argshook/zettelkasten/create-pr-with-openai.md

 ### Extracting the Git Log

 To obtain a history of changes, we first need to determine the base commit from which the current branch diverged.
-This is done using the `git merge-base`
+This can be done using the `git merge-base`
 command:

+(python code):
 ```python
 base_commit = subprocess.check_output(
     "git merge-base HEAD $(git show-ref --verify --quiet refs/heads/main && echo 'main' || echo 'master')",